December 31st

 Commentary:

 Taming a new horse is a skillful job.
-The trainer handles the horse with both love and sternness.
+The trainer handles the new horse with both love and sternness.
 He talks very lovingly to the horse while feeding and training it.
-But he gets very stern when it does not heed as well!
+But he gets very stern when the horse does not heed his commands too!
 It is an integral part of training a horse.
-That horse can be handled by anyone and not just the trainer!
+A horse trained thus can be handled by anyone later, not just the trainer!

 pada vigrahaH: